 The National Committee on Multicultural/ Diversity Issues and Initiatives recognizes and appreciates the potential and power of all people.
 The group’s commitment to “End Poverty Through Systemic Change” focuses on removing barriers associated with discrimination of any kind through education, awareness, and compassion.

 Thrift Stores are one of the Society’s most visible works.
-For many neighbors in need, they are a place to purchase goods, but a place where compassion and friendship, are freely given to one and all.
-The Thrift Store Committee is dedicated to helping paid and unpaid personnel to develop and maintain successful thrift stores.
+For many, they are a place to purchase goods, but also a place where compassion and friendship are freely given.
+The National Stores Committee is dedicated to running two National Stores while supporting the development and successful growth of local thrift stores across the country.

 Our spiritual life is the foundation of all work done by the Society.
 The Formation Committee creates resources and reflections for use at the Conference and Council level, to provide ongoing opportunities for Vincentians to deepen their spirituality and ministry while growing in holiness together.